sapegin/washingcode-book/manuscript/120_Linting.md

 });
 ```

-Here, we allow only `@ts-expect-error` comments and require an explanation for each comment.
+In the code above, we allow only `@ts-expect-error` comments and require an explanation for each comment.

 Then we can write something like this, and it won’t trigger a linting error: